SuspiciousLight/roblox-deploy-bot/README.md

    - `/sync` — deploy the default branch (`GITHUB_BRANCH`)
    - `/sync branch:<name>` — deploy a specific branch

+Data path detection used by the bot:

+- The bot automatically targets data modules at one of these paths inside your repo ZIP:
+  - `AV Balancing/src/ReplicatedStorage/Modules/Data`
+  - `src/ReplicatedStorage/Modules/Data`
+    If your repo differs, align it to one of the above so Lune can mirror modules into `ReplicatedStorage/Modules/Data` inside the place file.

 ## Restart & Testing

 Restarting the bot: